Austrian minister says Italy too may need bailout

 The Austrian minister has a track record of speaking out of turn or undiplomatically.
 She angered EU paymaster Germany last month by suggesting Greece might be forced out of the European Union over its economic problems.

-She infuriated Eurogroup chairman Jean-Claude Juncker in March by rushing out to brief the media on a deal to increase the euro zone's financial firewall before he could make the official announcement.
-She later apologised.
+She infuriated Eurogroup chairman Jean-Claude Juncker in March by rushing out to brief the media on a deal to increase the euro zone's financial firewall before he could make the official announcement, forcing her to apologise.

 And when U.S. Treasury Secretary Timothy Geithner was invited to a euro zone finance ministers' meeting in Poland last year to plead for a more robust rescue fund, Fekter said bluntly that Washington should look after its own worse fiscal mess first.